robertcoltheart/stash/README.md

 A basic embedded key-value database store.

 ## Usage
-Install the package from NuGet with `nuget install Stash`.
+Install the package from NuGet with `dotnet add package Stash`.

 ```csharp
 var database = new StashDatabase();